Russians advance on war's front line in eastern Ukraine

 “Summer will be hot for Russian occupiers.
 And the last one for some of them,” Reznikov tweeted, thanking the U.S. for “these powerful tools.”

-A U.S. defense official confirmed Wednesday that all four of the promised High Mobility Artillery Rocket Systems (HIMARS) were in the hands of Ukrainian forces but it was not clear if they have been used yet.
+A U.S. defense official confirmed Wednesday that all four of the promised High Mobility Artillery Rocket Systems, or HIMARS, were in the hands of Ukrainian forces but said it was not clear if they have been used yet.

-The U.S. approved providing the precision-guided systems at the end of May, and once they were in the region, the country’s forces needed about three weeks of training to operate them.
+The U.S. approved providing the precision-guided systems at the end of May, and once they were in the region, Ukraine’s forces needed about three weeks of training to operate them.
 The rockets can travel about 45 miles (70 kilometers).

-The U.S. plans to send another $450 million in military aid to Ukraine, including some additional medium-range rocket systems, ammunition and other supplies, U.S. officials said Thursday, speaking on the condition of anonymity to provide details ahead of an announcement.
+The U.S. will send an addition $450 million in military aid to Ukraine, including four more of the medium-range rocket systems, ammunition and other supplies, U.S. officials announced Thursday.

 In the Luhansk region, Ukrainians remain in control of part of the territory, “defying the Russians and causing their fury and desire to burn it to the ground,” Haidai said.